d4tum/mudroid-workshop-1/README.md

 Run... on both 2.1 and 4.0.3

-Now we'll change the actionbar to be semi-transparent
+Now we'll change the actionbar to be semi-transparent:

 7. Create a new file in /values named "colors.xml"
 8. Add the color for the semi-transparent actionbar
 9. Go back to HelloMudroidActivity.java and change onCreate to implement this new color for ABS
 10. Lastly make the app use hw accel for 3.0+ and comapible with all types of screen sizes by adding to AndroidManifest.xml:

 ```xml
 <supports-screens